jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 ### Don't use `this`

-Ok, i'm being a bit flippant here but in general you should avoid using `this`.
+OK, I'm being a bit flippant here but in general you should avoid using `this`.
 If you are inside a class then it might make sense, but I think that is the *only* time it really make sense.
 But if you are in an event handler or designing a function then use the arguments to get at the target around.
 Not `this`.